IJSComplexMatter/dtmm/doc/introduction.rst

 ----------

 * Easy-to-use interface.
-* Computes transmission and reflection from the material (Includes interference and diffraction).
+* Computes transmission and reflection from the material (with interference and diffraction).
 * Biaxial, uniaxial and isotropic material supported.
 * Exact calculation for homogeneous layers.
 Two different approximate methods for inhomogeneous layers.
 * EMF visualizer (polarizing microscope simulator) - can be used with external computed data: